simeononsecurity/simeononsecurity.ch/content/articles/bug-bounty-programs-engaging-the-crowd-in-security-testing/index.en.md

 However, there are also challenges associated with **bug bounty programs**.
 Organizations must establish clear guidelines and rules to ensure that the testing activities align with their objectives and priorities.
 Communication and coordination between the organization and the participating researchers are essential to avoid misunderstandings and conflicts.

 To maximize the success of a **bug bounty program**, organizations should follow best practices.
-It is crucial to define the scope and boundaries of the program, specifying which systems and assets are in-scope and eligible for testing.
+You need to define the scope and boundaries of the program, specifying which systems and assets are in-scope and eligible for testing.
 A well-designed and user-friendly platform facilitates the submission and management of vulnerability reports, streamlining the process for both researchers and organizations.
 Implementing a fair and transparent reward structure encourages researchers to participate and invest their time and skills.

 ## Understanding Bug Bounty Programs